11 Ways To Revamp Your Resume For The Post-Vaccine Job Market

 So many PhDs sink into the comfort of what they are used to doing, and they don’t sit there in the discomfort of writing their resume.
 Writing a resume is like trying to write your first book.

-Similarly, the reason writing a resume is painful is because you have to think about things in a different way.
+Similarly, the reason writing a resume is painful is because it forces you to think about things in a different way.
 You have to actually think about the results that you have achieved.

 It is easy to just blank out and say, “I haven’t achieved any results!”

 But, you have.
 Don’t blame imposter syndrome.
 You have achieved results.